pcm720/OSDMenu/mbr/README.md

 - `$PSBBN` — executes PlayStation Broadband Navigator from `hdd0:__system/p2lboot/osdboot.elf`
 - `hdd0:<partition name>:PATINFO` — will boot using SYSTEM.CNF from the HDD partition attribute area
 - `hdd0:<partition name>:pfs:<path to ELF>` — will boot the ELF from the PFS partition
 - `mc?:<PATH>` — executes the ELF from the memory card.
-Use `?` to make the MBR to try both memory cards
+Use `?` to make the MBR try both memory cards
 - `cdrom` — boots the PS1/PS2 CD/DVD disc
 - `dvd` — starts the DVD Player.